RIDE WEEKEND DETAILS ARE IN! CLICK TO LEARN MORE

 • How do I change my route distance?

 You can increase your route distance and corresponding minimum fundraising commitment at any time.
-If you choose to reduce your route distance prior to 11:59PM on September 21, 2023, your minimum fundraising commitment will also be reduced to correspond with your new Ride distance.
-If you’d like to reduce your route distance after 11:59 PM on September 21, 2023, please contact us directly at Ride@BellRinger.org.
+If you choose to reduce your route distance prior to 11:59 PM on September 26, 2024, your minimum fundraising commitment will also be reduced to correspond with your new Ride distance.
+If you’d like to reduce your route distance after 11:59 PM on September 26, 2024, please contact us directly at Ride@BellRinger.org.
 We will be sure to note your change in Ride distance for our volunteers helping out on BellRinger Weekend, however your minimum fundraising commitment will remain the same, in keeping with our Fundraising Agreement and Cancellation Policy.

-To increase your route distance or to decrease it prior to September 21, 2023, log in to your Rider Dashboard and click “Change My Route” from the menu on the right side.
+To increase your route distance or to decrease it prior to September 26, 2024, log in to your Rider Dashboard and click “Change My Route” from the menu on the right side.

 • When does the Ride start?

-We will depart Georgetown University as a group at 7:30 AM on Saturday, October 21, 2023.
+We will depart Georgetown University as a group at 7:30 AM on Saturday, October 26, 2024.
 We’ll space everyone out to ensure a safe start, and we’ll provide ample information prior to the Ride on specific arrival times, parking details, and other logistics for Saturday morning.

 • What type of bike do I need?

 Just about any bike will get you across the 25-mile finish, but a hybrid will be most comfortable.
 If you are riding 50 or 100 miles, you may think about investing in a road bike.
+If you are interested in looking for a new bike, we’d be glad to help!
+Our top recommendation is a Trek Bike, we love their bikes, and so do our Riders!
+To find a Trek store near you, check out their store locator for the DMV area here.

 • How should I train for BellRinger?

 We do recommend that everyone Riding in BellRinger does a bit of training beforehand.
 But don’t worry – we’ve got you covered!
-Check out the BellRinger Training Guide.The training guide includes safety tips, suggested training schedules, and more.
+Check out the BellRinger Training Guide.
+The training guide includes safety tips, suggested training schedules, and more.

 We recommend training based on your route distance and needs.
-25-mile Riders will find it useful throughout the summer to go on a few bike rides building up to 25 miles in total distance.
-50 and 100-mile Riders should develop training plans—alone or with your Team—and ride at least two times per week in the months leading up to the Ride.
+25-mile Riders will find it useful throughout the summer to go on a few bike rides building up to 25-miles in total distance.
+50 and 100-mile Riders should develop training plans—alone or with your team—and ride at least two times per week in the months leading up to the Ride.

-When you book a bicycle with Unlimited Biking for BellRinger, you’ll have the option to pick up your bike at the Opening Ceremony on Friday, October 20, where it will be stored overnight in our bike corrals, or the morning of the Ride on Saturday, October 21.
+When you book a bicycle with Unlimited Biking for BellRinger, you’ll have the option to pick up your bike at the Opening Ceremony on Friday, October 25, where it will be stored overnight in our bike corrals, or the morning of the Ride on Saturday, October 26.

 Once you’ve completed your Ride, our volunteers will grab your rental bike from you at the finish line and ensure that it is returned for you.